 Resources & Examples:

-- Braiding Funding to Support Equitable Career Pathways, Advance CTE
+- Braiding Funding To Support Equitable Career Pathways, Advance CTE

 - Funding Career Pathways, A Federal Funding Toolkit for State, Local/Regional Career Pathways Partnerships, CLASP